 How to Find Sales Professionals:

-Many candidates consider the product being sold to be an important factor in accepting a job offer.
-Describe the product(s) that the candidate will be selling, and mention the highlights of the product that would make the candidate want to sell it.
+Many candidates consider the product and/or services being sold to be an important factor in accepting a job offer.
+Describe the product(s) and/or service(s) that the candidate will be selling, and mention the highlights of the product and/or service that would make the candidate want to sell it.

 An overwhelming number of sales professionals are also looking for fast career progression.
 You can find sales professionals faster by outlining how you can facilitate career development through mentorship or providing training for management positions.